Updated: Jun 16

 \ Current Challenges with Patient Care Continuity

 Patient access to quality healthcare sets the ground zero for all patient encounters within the industry.
 Despite this importance, patient care admittance is not identical for all patients.
-Between appointment availability issues and troubles making schedules, finding the best timing for the clinic visit, and getting a ride to the clinician office, patient care entree has many associated challenges.
+Between appointment availability issues and troubles making schedules, finding the best timing for the clinic visit, and getting a ride to the clinician's office, patient care entree has many associated challenges.

 Healthcare organizations are overcoming continuity by expanding their office hours to accommodate patient demands.
 Furthermore, some organizations exploit health information technology to allow patients to seek medical advice over Telehealth without being obliged to an office schedule that does not fit the patient’s needs.
 Even though Telehealth is appropriate under the right circumstances; nonetheless, it is far from serving as the perfect solution.
 Urgent care centers and retail clinics are also emerging players allowing patients to connect to care outside of a doctor’s office hours.
 But that does not imply continuity.
 Since the latter requires care to be delivered by the same clinician unless needed otherwise.
 They are quick fixes.

-Patients living in rural zones are unduly more likely to brawl to access their clinician than a patient living in an urban zone.
-According to the American Hospital Association, with 57 million Americans living in a rural areas, they face challenges, extending from where they live to have enough doctors to provide care.
+Patients living in rural zones are unduly more likely to brawl to access their clinician than a patient living in urban zone.
+According to the American Hospital Association, with 57 million Americans living in rural areas, they face challenges, extending from where they live to have enough doctors to provide care.
 Remote terrestrial location, small size, limited workforce, physician famines, and often inhibited financial resources pose an inimitable set of challenges for rural healthcare.
 Then again, Healthcare organizations have been using telemedicine to close care gaps triggered by geographic barriers.
 Direct-to-consumer telemedicine permits patients to use home computers or smartphones to teleconference with a clinician.
 Patients living in rural areas must also struggle with clinician scarcities.

 Healthcare organizations have also been falsifying their own relationships with Uber, Lyft, and other specialized medical transportation amenities.
 Frequently, patient care access problems are not about having access to the clinic.
 But instead, it’s about being able to access the right clinician.